-- a) Large Lot Residential (Forest Reefs Road and Browns Creek Road only): To transfer and update the relevant planning controls for the large lot residential lands along Forest Reefs Road and Browns Creek Road that are identified as 'Deferred matter' in BLEP2012 from the operation of BLEP1998 to BLEP2012.
+- a) Large Lot Residential (Forest Reefs Road and Browns Creek Road only): To transfer and update the relevant planning controls for the large lot residential lands along Forest Reefs Road and Browns Creek Road that are identified as 'Deferred Areas' in BLEP2012 from the operation of BLEP1998 to BLEP2012.
 As a result, BLEP1998 will no longer be required and will be revoked.
 The aim is to address (in part) the recommendations of the Subregional Rural & Industrial Land Use Strategy (2008) and manage supply of this land use in the Shire. - b) Existing Holdings: To modify Clause 4.2A(4) of BLEP2012 to extend the time for the sunset of existing holdings from 3 years to 5 years (an extension of 2 years) from commencement.
 BLEP2012 commenced on 23/11/2012 so that the new sunset date for existing holdings would be 23/11/2017.
 Assuming that the LEP amendment occurs in late 2016 this would provide approximately a year to allow for more substantial notification to the community of the sunset date. - c) Minor administrative and clarification amendments including: - Boundary Adjustment: To incorporate into BLEP2012 a new standard instrument boundary adjustment clause to permit boundary adjustments in rural areas on lots below the minimum lot size and or greater than 10% variations in lot size as this is currently not permitted under either exempt development or under BLEP2012.
-This will provide increased flexibility for farming operations without creating new dwelling entitlements and is an administrative update to BLEP2012 to correct a 'gap' in current controls; - ii) Amending Clause 4.2A: Erection of dwelling houses or dual occupancies on land in certain rural protection zones Subclause (3)(c) to add the words 'under an environmental planning instrument' before the words 'before this Plan'.
-The intent is to clarify that dwelling rights only extend to environmental planning instruments (LEPs and Interim Development Orders).
+This will provide increased flexibility for farming operations without creating new dwelling entitlements and is an administrative update to BLEP2012 to correct a 'gap' in current controls; - ii) Historic Dwellings: Amending Clause 4.2A Erection of dwelling houses or dual occupancies on land in certain rural protection zones - Subclause (3)(c) to add the words 'under an environmental planning instrument' before the words 'before this Plan'.
+The intent is to clarify that dwelling rights only extend to environmental planning instruments (LEPs and Interim Development Orders) but not back to historic Acts of Parliament / Legislation like Crown or Settlers lots created in the early 1900s.